MorleyOlsen/MorleyOlsen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a master student at SIGS, THU, advised by Prof. Wenming Yang.
+I'm a master student at SIGS, THU, advised by Prof. [Wenming Yang](https://scholar.google.com/citations?hl=en&user=vsE4nKcAAAAJ&view_op=list_works&sortby=pubdate).
 Prior to that, I have received my bachelor's degree at CIEE, CAU.
 Previously, I was focusing on the interdisciplinary applications of both Agriculture and Artificial Intelligence.
 Standing at the forefront of AI, I want to power up various industries, revolutionizing the way people live.

-My research interests include Computer Vision, Multi-modal Large Language Models, etc. I am now actively looking for **internships and collaborations concerning MLLM**!
+My research interests include Computer Vision, Multi-modal Large Language Models, Generative Models, etc. I am now actively looking for **internships and collaborations** in these fields!
 Feel free to contact with me through email(morleyolsen at foxmail dot com)!

 # 🔥 News
-- *2025.06*: 🎉🎉 Our HSSBench is released on ARXIV, check [here](https://arxiv.org/abs/2506.03922)!
+- *2024.09*: 🎉🎉 I am pre-admitted to THU as a master student!

 # 📝 Papers
 - 🥇: equal contribution